ROIC Calculator

 ROIC = (Net operating profit - Adjusted taxes) / Invested Capital x 100

-The net operating profit is often called EBIT (Earnings before interest and taxes) whereas the adjusted taxes can be replaced by the effective tax rate in which the EBIT is multiplied by (1 - Tax Rate(%) / 100) to get the numerator.
-You will quickly recognize that the numerator in the equation is thus the NOPAT (Net Operating Profit After Tax, the net after-tax operating profit).
+The net operating profit is often called EBIT (Earnings before interest and taxes) whereas the adjusted taxes can be replaced by the effective tax rate in which the EBIT is multiplied by (1 - Tax Rate(%)) to get the numerator.
+The numerator of both equations is thus the Net Operating Profit After Tax a.k.a.
+NOPAT, the net after-tax operating profit.
+It is also sometimes called EBIAT (Earnings Before Interest After Taxes).

-The invested capital is usually calculated by subtracting current liabilities, cash & equivalent holdings, as well as non-operating assets (assets from discontinued operations) from the total current assets of the company.
+The invested capital is usually calculated by subtracting current debt (BVd), cash & equivalent holdings, as well as non-operating assets (assets from discontinued operations) from the total book value of equity (BVe).
 This produces the ROIC formula's denominator which should be for a single year, although some practitioners might prefer calculating an average invested capital over two or more years instead.

-As you will note, the formula does not use market values but book values since the former incorporate market expectations which is not something we want to include in a ROIC calculation.
+As you will note, the formula does not use market values but book values.
+Market values incorporate market expectations which is not something this return ratio should include.

 ROIC calculation: a Practical Example

-Let's consider the example of a fictituous company ACME X which has turned in a $54,000 operating profit last year and its effective tax rate is 21%.
+Consider the example of a fictitious company ACME X which turned in a $54,000 operating profit last year and its effective tax rate is 21%.
 Computing the numerator, NOPAT, goes like so:

 NOPAT = 54,000 x (1 - 21/100) = (54,000 x 0.79) = $42,660

 The company has current liabilities of $10,000, assets from discontinued operations of $5,000 and $2,000 in cash.
-Its total current assets are $260,000.
-To calculate the total invested capital (the denominator in the formula above) we subtract the liabilities, non-operating assets and cash from the total current assets:
+Its total equity has a book value of $260,000.
+To calculate the total invested capital (the denominator in the formula above) we subtract the debt, non-operating assets and cash from the equity:

 Invested Capital = $260,000 - ($10,000 + $5,000 + $2,000) = $260,000 - $17,000 = $243,000